MicrosoftDocs/xamarin-docs/docs/ios/platform/user-notifications/enhanced-user-notifications.md

 ms.date: 05/02/2017
 ---

-# Enhanced User Notifications
+# Enhanced User Notifications in Xamarin.iOS

-_This article covers all of the ways that Users Notification have been enhanced by iOS 10 and how to use them in a Xamarin.iOS app._

 New to iOS 10, the User Notification framework allows for the delivery and handling of local and remote notifications.
 Using this framework, an app or App Extension can schedule the delivery of local notifications by specifying a set of conditions such as location or time of day.